wbazant/markerAlignmentsPaper/paper.md

 Our contributions are:

-- an explanation how off-target hits happen, which helps authors of tools that interpret read mapping as counts of taxa
+- an explanation of how off-target hits happen, which helps authors of tools that interpret read mapping as counts of taxa
 - software that runs and interprets alignments to EukDetect's reference database, and possibly to other reference databases, which helps people who have metagenomic data and need to analyse in taxa present
 - the analysis of MicrobiomeDB data, which helps people who want to know what eukaryotes are present in human microbiomes